ibm-cloud-docs/CDN/cdn-example-code.md

 {: codeblock}

-## Example code to create CDN or Create Domain Mapping
+## Example code to create a CDN or create a domain mapping
 {: #example-code-to-create-cdn-or-create-domain-mapping}

 This example shows you how to create a new CDN mapping using the `createDomainMapping` API.
 It takes a single parameter of a `stdClass` object.
 The SoapClient should be initialized using the `SoftLayer_Network_CdnMarketplace_Configuration_Mapping` class as shown in the example.

 If you choose to provide a custom CNAME, it **must** end with `.cdn.appdomain.cloud` or an error will be thrown.
-See [this description](/docs/CDN?topic=CDN-rules-and-naming-conventions#what-are-the-custom-cname-naming-conventions-) for rules on providing your own CNAME.
+See [this description](/docs/CDN?topic=CDN-rules-and-naming-conventions#what-are-the-custom-cname-naming-conventions) for rules on providing your own CNAME.
 {: important}

 ```php